vessel-kit/vessel-kit/libs/blockchain-connection-string/README.md

 ## Specification

 It is common to connect to blockchain node via API.
 With it come the following considerations:

 1. There are multiple blockchains, which is important for blockchain-agnostic applications.
 2. There are multiple transports: HTTP OpenRPC, WebSocket OpenRPC, gRPC, GraphQL.
 3. A transport might require its own set of additional properties, e.g. bearer token for Infura.
 4. Often an application requires different providers or transports based on environment: HTTP provider with private key while developing, WebSocket provider while in production.
 5. Often API endpoint comes as an environment variable as per [The Twelve Factor App](https://12factor.net).

 Often selection of blockchain connection mechanism is re-invented for every app.
-We strives to solve this by providing a universal connection string format, based on which an application could deterministically select an appropriate provider.
+We strive to solve this by providing a universal connection string format, based on which an application could deterministically select an appropriate provider.

 Blockchain connection string is based on URL specification defined in [RFC 3986](https://tools.ietf.org/html/rfc3986).
 The goal of blockchain connection string is to unify blockchain API connection across:

 - different blockchains,
 - different messaging protocols,
 - different transport protocols,